 “The health visitor stressed the importance of ‘tummy time’ to help Tom lift his head, but he couldn’t do it.
 He just screamed,” mum Rebecca remembers.
 “He was slow to reach milestones like crawling and walking, too.”

-When Tom started school, Rebecca insisted on a referral to a paediatrician who explained that several conditions might be causing Tom’s problems, including mild cerebral palsy and dyspraxia.
-He asked to do a blood test ‘to rule out a couple of rare conditions’ but phoned at 9.00am the next day with devastating news: Tom had Duchenne muscular dystrophy.
+When Tom started school, Rebecca insisted on a referral to a paediatrician who explained that several conditions might be causing Tom’s problems.
+He asked to do a blood test ‘to rule out a couple of rare conditions’.
+The next day he phoned at 9.00am with the devastating news: Tom had muscular dystrophy – and sadly, further tests found Tom had the most severe form, Duchenne.